The Best Prenatal Vitamins

 So what’s the answer?
 All the experts we talked to unanimously agreed: Don’t skip them.
 Taking a daily regimen of prenatal vitamins will help the health of both you and your baby.

-All our prenatal recommendations include the most important nutrients — folic acid, vitamins A and D, and iron, among others — but our favorite is Deva Prenatal.
-At only 11 cents a serving, it’s more than twice as cheap as our other top picks and has a strong A- rating from third-party testing at Labdoor.
+All our prenatal recommendations include the most important nutrients — folic acid, vitamins A and D, and iron, among others — but our favorite is Baby & Me.
+At about one dollar per serving, it is more expensive than our other top picks.
+However, it sources its vitamins from organic fruits and vegetables and has received high purity ratings from third-party testing group Labdoor.

-Deva does include a few extra herbal additives like chamomile and rose hips; if you prefer a no-frills prenatal, we recommend Pure Encapsulations, which has everything you need and pretty much nothing you don’t.
-You’ll pay more for such simplicity, though: 70 cents a serving.
+Baby & Me does include a few extra herbal additives like raspberry leaf and dandelion root; if you prefer a no-frills prenatal and don’t care about synthetic versus food-based ingredients, we recommend Pure Encapsulations, which has everything you need and pretty much nothing you don’t — and will run you about 70 cents per serving.

 If your doctor recommends a prenatal with added DHA and other omega-3 fatty acids, try Actif Prenatal Vitamin.
 It’s 46 cents per serving, and the only one of our top picks that includes these enhancements.